TESS-Laboratory/Nare_et_al_rangeland_condition_with_UAS/README.md

 To assess how UAV fine-scale remote sensing could contribute to monitoring and mapping AGB in Kalahari savanna ecosystems, this study addressed the following research questions:

-1. How well can aboveground biomass in Kalahari savanna ecosystems be predicted by fine-scale UAV observations of canopy height and spectral reflectance?;
+1. How well can aboveground biomass in Kalahari savanna ecosystems be predicted by fine-scale UAV observations of canopy height and spectral reflectance?
-2. How well can AGB of foraging importance be predicted by fine-scale UAV observations of canopy height and spectral reflectance?;
+2. How well can AGB of foraging importance be predicted by fine-scale UAV observations of canopy height and spectral reflectance?
 3. Do these relationships between biomass components and remotely sensed attributes differ across different levels of grazing intensity?